speedata/publisher/doc/manual/doc/description-en/directories.md

 Right after using [LoadDataset](../commands-en/loaddataset.html), data processing continues with the matching rule for the\
  data set file.
-In the example above, a rule that maches `articlelist` will be applied ([Record](../commands-en/record.html) element=“articlelist”).
+In the example above, a rule that matches `articlelist` will be applied ([Record](../commands-en/record.html) element=“articlelist”).
 When this rule finishes, the layout continues right after `LoadDataset`.